gautammenghani/gautammenghani/README.md

 ### Hi there 👋
 I am an engineer working on solving real problems.
 I recently completed the Linux Kernel Mentorship program (summer 2022) at the Linux foundation.
 - 🔭 I’m currently working on linux kernel.
 My contributions so far can be found [here](https://git.kernel.org/pub/scm/linux/kernel/git/next/linux-next.git/log/?qt=grep&q=menghani)
-- 🌱 My areas of interest are: Operating systems, Systems programming and software security
+- 🌱 My areas of interest are: Backend engineering, Operating systems, and software security
 <!--
 **gum3ng/gum3ng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.